raphaellueckl/inschpektor/readme.md

 - If node is not reachable once, then it can't get back into a "healthy" state.
 A the prompt requesting another IP won't go away after following successful calls.
 - Usernames for neighbors disappear after a restart of inschpektor

+### Small improves

+- Only give the option to write to iri config, if it was provided initially

 ### Supported
 ✓ View neighbors
 ✓ Add / Remove neighbors